freeCodeCamp/learn-advanced-bash-by-building-a-kitty-ipsum-translator/TUTORIAL.md

 ### 50.1

 Take a look at the file.
 It was overwritten with the output of the command.
-Enter `> stout.txt` in the terminal to redirect nothing into the file.
+Enter `> stdout.txt` in the terminal to redirect nothing into the file.
 Effectively, emptying it.

 #### HINTS